Jeunese/jeunese.github.io/docs/style-guide.md

 To achieve these characteristics, your writing style needs to follow some more granular principles and guidelines.

+## Formality, professionalism, and user-friendliness

+For both documentation and in-product content, information developers must strike a balance between user-friendliness and professionalism.

+Professional isn't the same as formal.
+You can write clearly and simply, and thus write less formally, without losing the credibility needed for technical documentation and in-product guidance.
+The aim is to be neutral and objective, whilst also being accessible and friendly.

+Scientific and academic papers typically use third person and tend to avoid contractions, making them formal and impersonal.
+In product documentation and UX writing, it's more important to avoid fatigue and frustration; we want the text to be as direct and understandable as possible for helping the reader get the job done.
+We thus aim to write in plain English, short sentences, and a conversational style, whilst also maintaining a level of professionalism and authority.

 ## Lean writing principles

 Write clearly, precisely, and concisely to make content easier to read and understand.